svthalia/concrexit-facedetection-lambda/README.md

 aws_secret_access_key=*****
 ```

-Then, assuming the ECR repository exists, and the Docker image has been pushed with `production` or `staging` tag, you can run `terraform init` and `terraform apply` to create or update the Lambda functions.
+Then, assuming the ECR repository exists, and the Docker image has been pushed, you can run `terraform init` and `terraform apply` to create or update the Lambda functions (in one of the two stages).
+Terraform will look up the exact image that has the latest tag right now, and use that.

-Terraform will output two ARNs of the staging and production functions.
+Terraform will output the ARN of the function.
 The idea is that concrexit staging should be using the staging function, and concrexit production should be using the production function.

 These ARNs need to be passed as settings and to Terraform in `[svthalia/concrexit](https://github.com/svthalia/concrexit) to give the servers permission to invoke the functions, and to tell concrexit which function to use.
+The ARN does not change when the function is updated, so this only needs to be done once.

 ## Development